shreyshrey/ml-code-analysis-tool/README.md

 ```

 2. Set up the AI model with Ollama
-- Ensure Ollama is running - launche the Ollama application.
+- Ensure Ollama is running - launch the Ollama application.
 It will run as a background service
 - Download the model - `qwen2.5-coder:7b` as its provides a good balance of performance and resources usage for standard hardware.
 ```sh
 ollama run qwen2.5-coder:7b